joren485/blog/_drafts/aur-packages-expired-domains.md

 echo "[+] Code Execution"
 ```

-We have successfully gained arbitrary code execution on a victim system!
+In this fictitious scenario, we have successfully gained arbitrary code execution on a victim system!

 ### Discussion
-In this blog post we have shown a way to hijack existing AUR packages, by targeting the domains used in the installation process of those packages.
+In this blog post we have shown that it is possible to hijack AUR packages by targeting the domains used in the installation process of those packages.
 Hijacking AUR packages is not a new concept.
 As we said in the introduction, hijacking AUR packages has always been possible (in multiple ways) and is a known risk.

-Hijacking a package by registering domains is far harder to detect and other methods, because the change of domain ownership is not registered within the AUR itself (unlike a malicious change to a `PKGDBUILD` file).
+However, hijacking a package by registering domains is harder to detect and other methods, because the change of domain ownership is not registered by the AUR (unlike a malicious change to a `PKGDBUILD` file).

 The best way to protect against this kind of attack is to enforce the integrity of source files by setting hash values.
 We saw that this is, unfortunately, not done for a significant portion (35%) of packages.